aditi-hinge/sign-up-form/README.md

 A sign up page for a fictional company- NATURALS.
-Even though it was suggested to add more information like- phone number, password confirmation, first name and last name; I have tried to make this page as user-frindly as possible.
+Even though it was suggested to add more information like- phone number, password confirmation, first name and last name; I have tried to make this page as user-friendly as possible.

 This entire project has been made with the use of HTML and CSS only.